heidi-holappa/tira-labra-2022/documentation/architecture.md

 * The project will have a GUI-package for constructing and managing graphical user interfaces.
 * Service package will handle the application logic.
-* Entities package will handle possible entity objects (such as data to be compressed / compressed data).
+* Entities package will contain the algorithms to be included (Huffman coding and LZ77).
 * It is at this time unclear whether the application will have a repository.
 I am interested in including a database for storing compressed data.